 Sweet Potato - just a small one to add color and make them a touch healthier

 Peel and coarsely grate two russet potatoes.
 Use a clean but thin dishtowel and squeeze all the juice out of the potatoes.
-I added about a 1/4 cup of sweet potato (that I had patted dry with a paper towel).
-Just trying to make the potato a little healthier.
+I added about a ¼ cup of sweet potato (that I had patted dry with a paper towel).
+It adds just a little more color and makes me feel these are a little healthier.

-Add three lightly beaten eggs, 1 1/2 TBSP flour, 1 TBSP flour, 1 TBSP finely grated onion and a bit of salt (1 1/4 tsp) to the potatoes.
+Add three lightly beaten eggs, 1 ½ tablespoon flour, 1 tablespoon flour, 1 tablespoon finely grated onion, and a bit of salt (1 ¼ tsp) to the potatoes.

-Drop large spoonfuls of mixture into the hot oil, and spread with the back of the spoon until the potato pancake is approx. 1/4 inch thick.
+Drop large spoonfuls of mixture into a frying pan with hot oil spread with the back of the spoon until the potato pancake is approx. ¼ inch thick.
 Fry until a nice golden brown on the bottom.
 Anywhere from 3 -5 minutes, depending on how hot your oil is.